tokenika/eoside/docs/introduction_to_EOSIDE.md

 *EOSIDE* organizes the workflow of development process for EOSIO smart contracts -- if such a process can be seen as composed of the following elements:

-* project standardization,
+* Project standardization,
-* easy access to an project archive,
+* easy access to project archive,
 * referencing documentation and tutorials,
 * automatic availability of standard libraries,
 * dependency management,